SaltyAsFrig/random_living_portrait_player/README.md

 For best results clear the desktop of all icons, empty the toolbar and set it to 0% opacity so it's invisible.
 That way between loading videos the screenshot wallpaper masks the fact that omxplayer is closing and re-opening to load next file.
 I also use unclutter in my startup to hide the mouse cursor.

+ARGON ONE Users Note: The Argon One case uses GPIO 4 for it's internal power button, so you'll need to edit the motion sensor to use another GPIO pin. https://forums.raspberrypi.com/viewtopic.php?t=285383